This is the first real decision in home espresso, and most buying guides don't explain it well.

 Why People Choose Super-Auto

 Zero learning curve: Push a button; get espresso.
 Every time.
 Consistent results from day one without any technique development.
+The machine handles grind adjustment, dose, and brew time internally.

 Speed: A super-automatic produces a drink in 60-90 seconds from bean to cup.
 Faster than any semi-automatic workflow.